 Admission to this portion of the program is competitive and based on grade point averages, interviews, references, experience and other evidence of potential success in the program.

-Admission to SWOSU does not guarantee admission to this portion of the PTA program, although applicants are awarded one point per technical support course prerequisite taken at SWOSU for up to 5 points.
+Admission to SWOSU does not guarantee admission to this portion of the PTA program.
 All technical support courses must have been taken within the past seven years from the date of application.
-Admissions are limited to the top 16 students at Fort Cobb campus and the top 16 students at Weatherford campus.
+Admissions are limited to the top 16 students.

 Becoming a Physical Therapist Assistant